Hormonal Control of Molting

 Timing of the molting process

 Plumage provides birds with many essential functions, and no matter for flight or insulation, quality plumage is crucial for birds to survive (Dawson, 2015).
 Therefore, molting has always been a key event in life cycle of birds (Dawson, 2015).
 They undergo molting at least once a year (Dawson, 2015).
-They replace their feathers “annually in a strictly controlled bilaterally symmetrical sequence” to minimize its negative effects on the functions of plumage (Dawson, 2015).
+They replace their “annually in a strictly controlled bilaterally symmetrical sequence” to minimize its negative effects on the functions of plumage (Dawson, 2015).
 Breeding is another important event for birds.
 However, since molting and breeding are both energy-demanding and time-consuming activities, these two events usually do not overlap in birds, and molting often occurs after breeding is finished (Dawson, 2015).
 Many studies investigate the hormonal control of molting in birds, and thyroid hormones, sex steroid hormones and prolactin are shown to be the hormones that regulate molting in birds (Dawson, 2015).
 This section will discuss the correlation relationship between these three types of hormones and molting in birds.

 Thyroid Hormone